mosabami/SuperAKS-App/README.md

 ```

 ### Use the Draft tool to automatically create Kubernetes Manifest Files (Optional)
 Draft is a tool that makes it easy to develop resources required to deploy applications to kubernetes.
 This includes the creation of Docker files, Kubernetes manifest files, Helm charts, Kustomize files, GitHub Action pipelines, etc. In this section, we will be showcasing the use of Draft to crete Kubernetes manifest files to speed up the creation of resources required to deploy to kubernetes using the Developer Tools for Azure Kuberetes Service extension.
 You can also do this using the Draft CLI.
+For more information about the features of this extension, check out [this video](https://microsofteur-my.sharepoint.com/personal/asabbour_microsoft_com/_layouts/15/stream.aspx?id=%2Fpersonal%2Fasabbour%5Fmicrosoft%5Fcom%2FDocuments%2FWork%2FFY23%20%2D%20PM%2FDevX%2FDevX%20Demo%2Emp4&ct=1673905797417&or=Teams-HL&ga=1) that walks you through it later if you are a Microsoft employee or check out the [demo repo](https://github.com/sabbour/contoso-names) otherwise.
 > :warning: For the Draft and Developer Tools for AKS extension to work properly, you need to ensure your file path is not too long.
 Make sure you are working off a folder that doesn't have a long file path.
 1. Expand the fib-calculator folder
 1. Right click on the "worker" folder on the left side of the screen in your repo within vs-code.
 Hover over "Run AKS DevX Tool" then click on "AKS Developer: Draft a Kubernetes Deployment and Service